JMCQ87/roman-kata-rb/README.md

 ## Implementation

-To make use of Ruby's OOP features, the conversion is implemented as a method for instances of the Fixnum class.
+To make use of Ruby's OOP features, the conversion is implemented as a method for instances of the Integer class.
+As no new separate Roman numeral (sub)class is implemented here, the method is named "to_roman_s", analogue to the string conversion with "to_s" and other conversion methods.